phord/grok/Design.md

 extra concern for the searches is that they are line-based while the line-index is char-based.
 We may need to load lines separately for the matchers after we index individual lines.

+# Filters

+I have a lot of random thoughts about filter implementations, but not all of them are good ideas.
+I've placed them in Filters.md

 ====
+# Old notes

 Filters are applied
 LogFile - access to lines from files